liuxjep/iam/login_fedid.md

    For Windows 10 PowerShell, you want to use `'@key_file_name'` with single quotation marks around the key file name.
    {: tip}

-  To log in by using the Cloud Foundry CLI, specify `apikey` as the user name and the API key string as the password:
+  To log in by using the Cloud Foundry CLI, specify `apikey` as the username and the API key string as the password:

     ```
     cf login -a https://api.us-south.cf.cloud.ibm.com